FAQs: Frequently Asked Questions

 Standard_B2instances.RAM primarily used to support running the Azure Monitor Agent and providing more than 2GiB of RAM is unnecessary.

-More than a single vCPU is useful so that OS update or Azure Monitor Agent events do not impact the actual RADIUS handling components running on the server.
+More than a single vCPU is useful so that OS updates or Azure Monitor Agent events do not impact the actual RADIUS handling components running on the server.
 Running a single vCPU is likely to cause latency issues if you have a large number of requests.

 On a related note, where possible you should use Ephemeral OS disks as they are cheaper and faster otherwise at least a Standard SSD is recommended.

-- Can I use the cheapest
+- Can I use the cheapest B-series instance types Azure offers?

 -

-Yes.
-This is recommended to improve performance and lower your infrastructure running costs.
+Yes, ephemeral OS disks are in fact recommended to improve performance and lower your infrastructure running costs.

 - I want to use Microsoft Defender for Cloud (or Microsoft Sentinel), how do I install the Azure Monitor Agent?